 When imberbus is running, buses normally depart from Warminster to Imber approximately every 15 minutes between 9.45am and 5pm, with at least two vehicles allocated to most departures to ensure that no-one is left behind.
 On arrival at Imber, many of the buses then continue on to other points on Salisbury Plain, connecting en-route at Gore Cross to enable passengers to change buses.

 The exact timetable for our service changes slightly each year and is published on this website approximately one month before the event takes place.

-How much does it cost to travel on Imberbus and do I need to book a seat ?
+How much does it cost to travel on the Imberbuses and do I need to book a seat ?

 To enable you to explore the Imberbus services in an affordable way, we offer an all day ticket at a cost of £10 per adult, with up to 3 children being allowed to accompany each adult for the bargain fare of just £1 each.
 However, ordinary bus fares are also available and so if you just wish to travel from Warminster to visit the 16th century St Giles’ Church at Imber, you can purchase an ordinary ticket on the bus for just £5 which will take you there and back.

-Please note that because Imberbus operates as an ordinary bus service, you do not need to pre-book a seat – just turn up and pay the conductor on the bus.
+Please note that because Imberbus operates as an ordinary bus service, there is no facility to pre-book a seat – just turn up and pay the conductor on the bus.
 We regret, however, that Concessionary bus passes cannot be used to travel free of charge on the Imberbus service.